-BFA implementation as in (Bogner, 1999) (consciousness) and (Negatu, 2006) (behavior network).
+Our agent architecture (see figure 2) is essentially rooted in the BFA implementation as in (Franklin, 2005), more specifically the behavior network (Negatu, 2006) and consciousness (Bogner, 1999) modules.
+Its behavior has both reactive and deliberative components, due to the intrinsic properties of behavior networks.
 CAV brings some modifications in the implementation related with the application domain, and the interaction among consciousness and behavior network.
 The following sections contain a brief description of CAV's modules.